Ralph St Williams Slams Prophet ElBernard Over Failed Prophecy

 Evangelist Richard Edem Kenzy opined:

 "I watched Pastor Mensa Otabil's video where he talked about the dangers of being overly sure as a Prophet.
-He said, when you are overly sure and become too convinced within yourself that you are infallible, God can shock you.
-I never forgot those words."
+He said, when you are overly sure and become too convinced within yourself that you are infallible, God can surprise you.
+I never forget those words."

 Read also